 Maurizio Anselma & his mother Giovanna own 51ha of Langhe vineyards & 19ha woods, of which 36ha are dedicated to the growing of Nebbiolo da Barolo in the comunes of Barolo, Monforte d’Alba & Serralunga d’Alba, & the rest is planted to Dolcetto.
 The fruit has been vinified at their impressive cantina deep under ground in the village of Barolo since 2002.

 Giovanna’s family, Fessia, is originally from the Roero village of Monticello, where they are grocers.
 Maurizio’s father’s family, Anselma, came from Monforte d’Alba.
 Indeed the Family Anselma used to own the Rocche di Manzone estate, before Maurizio’s grandfather, Saverino, sold it in the 1960s.
 The Anselma’s first vintage/label was released in 1974.
-Between 2001 & 2005 Maurizio was schooled at the Bocconi University, then lived in Iowa, USA, before returning to take over from his father as winemaker in 2008.
+Between 2001 & 2005 Maurizio was schooled at the prestigious Bocconi University in Milan, then lived in Iowa, USA, before returning to take over from his father as winemaker in 2008.
 Vanna looks after the vines, & is very much responsible for quality control.

 Over the past four decades, the Anselma family have been procuring vineyards little by little: in 1976 San Giovanni di Monforte (2ha bought for the equivalent of €5,000!), ’78 Mosconi, ’85 Gianetto & Lazzarito, ’88 & ’89 Bussia & Le Coste, They also own a plot in Ravera di Monforte d’Alba.